ponzu-cms/examples/docker/README.md

 1. web - a basic nginx front end, with Javascript ajax accessing the /api
 2. admin - an example ponzu container

-The admin contain is based on the official Ponzu Docker image **NEEDS LINK**
+The admin contain is based on the official [Ponzu Docker image](https://hub.docker.com/r/ponzu/ponzu/)

 ### Running the example